 Second-hand smoke

-Exposure to air pollution at work and in the environment
+Exposure to air pollution at work and in

 A history of childhood respiratory infections